jeffwongqy/Uniform-Singapore-Energy-Price-2025/README.md

 The workflow includes:
 1. Data preprocessing and exploratory analysis.
-2. ARIMA modeling
+2. ARIMA modelling
-3. GARCH modeling
+3. GARCH modelling
 4. Feature engineering using lagged values and residual statistics.
-5. Random Forest and BiLSTM training and hyperparameter optimization
+5. Random Forest and BiLSTM training and hyperparameter optimisation
 6. Model Evaluation using MAE, RMSE, and R2 metrics.